5G Frequency Bands Explained

 Future 5G Frequency Deployments

 The following image, developed by the ISED, illustrates future 5G frequencies and their priority.
-The timeline of each frequency's deployment is not available right now.
+The timeline of each frequency's deployment is not available.

 Who Has Access to the Widest 5G RF Spectrum?

-Rogers has the most 5G spectrum allowing it to offer the most 5G coverage.
-However, according to Opensignal’s 5G Experience Report, Bell and Telus offer the fastest 5G speeds.
+Rogers has the most 5G spectrum allowing it to offer extensive 5G coverage in the places people live, work, and travel.
+However, according to Opensignal’s 2024 5G Experience Report, Bell offers the fastest 5G speeds.

 Why are 5G Bands Important?

-5G allows more devices to use data faster and more efficiently.
+The fifth-generation network allows more devices to use data faster and more efficiently.
 Using different bands isn’t just about a hulked-out cellular network.
 It opens the door for new use cases, such as smart cities, autonomous vehicles, digital health, drones, and much more.
-To deliver on the 5G promise, carriers must use a mix of 5G frequencies to cater to different data demands.
+To deliver on the 5G promise, carriers must use a mix of frequencies to cater to different data demands.

-In rural environments where cell towers are sparse, coverage is more important to reach as many devices as possible.
+In rural environments with sparse cell towers, coverage is more important to reach as many devices as possible.
 This is where Low-Band 5G will make a big impact.
 Data demand and traffic increase in the suburbs and cities.
 More capacity and speed are needed to keep devices connected.
 That’s what Mid-Band 5G and High-Band 5G will do.

 How to Get Better 5G Signals Indoors?